pepkit/pepspec/docs/looper/how-to/report-objects.md

 This how-to guide assumes you have already completed the [pipestat tutorial](../tutorial/pipestat.md) as well as the how-to guide for [running project-level pipelines](project-level-pipelines.md).

-So far, our examples have been reporting primitives.
-But what if out pipeline generates an image and we wish to report this more complex object?
+So far, our examples have been reporting primitives such as integers.
+But what if our pipeline generates an image, and we wish to report this more complex object?
 We can leverage looper's integration with pipestat to accomplish this.

 As an example, we will take the previous pipestat tutorial and modify it to run a project-level pipeline that will create and then report an image result.
 You can always download the completed tutorial files from the [hello looper repository](https://github.com/pepkit/hello_looper).